Andrew P. Bakaj

 Andrew P. Bakaj (/bɑːkɑːi/; Андрі́й П. Бакай; b.
-1982) is a Washington, D.C. attorney and former intelligence officer with the Central Intelligence Agency.
+1982) is an American attorney and former intelligence officer with the Central Intelligence Agency.
 He was the principal attorney representing the whistleblower who filed the initial complaint that led to the launch of multiple investigations by the United States Congress into the Trump–Ukraine scandal, the impeachment inquiry into President Donald Trump, and, ultimately, the first impeachment of Donald Trump.

 Bakaj is the founding and managing partner of Compass Rose Legal Group.
 He represented multiple whistleblowers and government officials in the U.S. House of Representatives investigations into the Trump Administration.
 Previously while serving as a U.S. government official, he designed the legal and investigative apparatus to protect intelligence community whistleblowers.

+In his professional legal capacity, Bakaj has advised and counseled numerous senior U.S. Government officials as well as numerous European governments, including the governments of the United Kingdom and France, in a variety of legal and investigative areas.
+A journalist interviewing Bakaj once quipped that his life is reminiscent of a John le Carré novel.

 Early life and education

-Bakaj was born in Stamford, Connecticut and is a graduate of Trinity Catholic High School.
-He subsequently went on to attend The George Washington University, Elliott School of International Affairs in Washington, D.C. from which he earned a bachelor's degree in International Affairs with a concentration in National Security Policy.
-Bakaj earned his Juris Doctor from Syracuse University College of Law in Syracuse, New York, specializing in both national security law and public international law.
-Bakaj is of Ukrainian descent and is Ukrainian Catholic.
+Bakaj was born in Stamford, Connecticut, and is a graduate of Trinity Catholic High School.
+He subsequently attended The George Washington University, Elliott School of International Affairs in Washington, D.C., from which he earned a bachelor's degree in International Affairs with a concentration in National Security Policy.

+Bakaj earned his Juris Doctor from Syracuse University College of Law in Syracuse, New York, specializing in national security law and public international law.

+He is of Ukrainian descent and is Ukrainian Catholic.